vardaan412/snaatak_phase/scrum-9/sop_gunicorn.md

 WantedBy=multi-user.target
 ```

-> Make sure the paths and usernames are correct for your environment!
+> ⚠️ Make sure to update username, working directory, and app path according to your setup!

 ---

-🔁 5.
-Start and Enable the Service <a id="start-and-enable-the-service"></a>
+## 🔁 Start and Enable the Service <a id="start-and-enable-the-service"></a>

 ```bash
 sudo systemctl daemon-reexec
 sudo systemctl daemon-reload